UniBioDicts/vsm-dictionary-pubmed/README.md

     - `relevance`
     - `title`
     - `author`
 This option can be defined in the constructor:
 `const dict = new DictionaryPubMed({ sort: 'relevance' });`
 - The last part defines the format of the returned data (JSON)
 - There can also be a part that defines the API key as in the `esummary` case.

-The first URL returns get back MPIDs `res.esearchresult.idlist`

-and then like esummary mapping in the table above..... mapping =>

-The mapping fields requested are the same as in the `getEntries(options, cb)` case as well as the mapping shown in the table above.

-PMID: 23478 HANDLING
+The first URL returns an object (let's call it `res`) and we get the PMIDs associated with the searched term `str` as an array of strings (the value of the `res.esearchresult.idlist`).
+We then use the returned PMIDs to fill in the second URL and get back the respective article summaries which we map to VSM-match objects as shown in the table above for the `getEntries(options, cb)` case.

+Note that the **most efficient way to get back a specific article** is to search using a string `str` that matches the PMID or the PMC or the DOI number of that article.
+For example any of the following `str` will return one result (VSM-match object corresponding to the article):
+- `7717779`
+- `PMID:7717779`
+- `Pmid: 7717779`
+- `pmiD: 7717779` (note that the PMID keyword is case-insensitive)
+- `PMC1234567`
+- `10.1097/00000658-199503000-00007` (**not `DOI: <doi string>`**)